-The Christ Church Regatta is a boat race held annually in the University of Oxford.
+The Christ Church Regatta is a boat race held annually at the University of Oxford.
 Novice crews of eight rowers represent each college.
-The race takes place during the seventh week of Michaelmas term, in late November on the Isis, the stretch of the River Thames running through Oxford.
+The race takes place during the seventh week of Michaelmas term, in late November, on the Isis, the stretch of the River Thames running through Oxford.

 How Does the Christ Church Regatta Work?

 The competition is run over about four consecutive days.
 Races are head-on-head, and the two teams are chosen at random.
 The winner of each race progresses to the next round.